pleabargain/EnglishHelpsYourCareer/topic vacation.md

 - What is your criteria for an ideal vacation?

 # statements
-We hope that there will be fewer people in the lower season.
+- We hope that there will be fewer people in the lower season.
+- I'm planning on taking a vacation next month.

+- Everyone's on vacation.

+- I want to go to {COUNTRY}!

+- I had a great vacation in {COUNTRY}!.

+- I wish my vacation was longer.
+- I wish my vacation had been longer. [[past perfect]]

+- My vacation was too short. [[grammar elements adverbs]]

+- I need a vacation after my vacation!